Skip to content

 Note

-After assembly is complete, the only leftover parts should be 4 extra screws.
-These are unused because the Kraken motor risers require slightly longer screws.
+After assembly is complete, the only leftover parts should be four extra screws.
+They are not used because the Kraken motor risers require slightly longer screws.

 Tip

-All screws should go in smoothly and should not feel tight until they are fully inserted.
-If a screw encounters resistance when partially inserted, it is likely due to misalignment.
-Try loosening the screw and reinserting it.
+All screws should go in smoothly and not feel tight until they are fully inserted.
+If a screw encounters resistance when it is only partially inserted, it is likely due to misalignment.
+Loosen the screw, realign it, and try again.

 Tip